 What is OKR methodology?

-This methodology also allows them to set challenging and ambitious goals while determining measurable results.
-With the help of OKRs, organizations and companies can create top-down alignment around the set goals, stimulate engagement, and track the progress of all members involved.
+This methodology set challenging and ambitious goals while determining measurable results.
+With the help of OKRs, organizations and companies create top-down alignment around the set goals, stimulate engagement, and track the progress of all members involved.

-We should mention that OKR works similarly for establishing goals on all levels of the organization.
-You can either use it to set personal goals or to assist individuals in achieving results.
-However, the most important thing is that all results and goals align to a broader vision, also known as top-down.
+OKR works similarly for establishing goals on all levels of the organization.
+Use it to set personal goals and to assist individuals in achieving results.
+The most important thing is that all results and goals align to a broader vision, also known as top-down.

 The connection to overall strategy is what makes OKR so effective and powerful.
 When done correctly, OKR provides understanding and clarity.
 At the same time, teams on all levels can identify their priorities and understand how their work aligns with the organization's greater goal.